How to get touch with us over the festive period

 You can refuse to disclose information by invoking one or more of the exemptions listed in Schedules 2 and 3 of the Data Protection Act 2018.
 Two of the exemptions are:

-· Legal professional privilege: Prevents you from disclosing confidential information made for the purpose of providing/obtaining legal advice where there is a real prospect of litigation.
-It also prevents confidential communications between a client and their lawyer for the purpose of giving legal advice.
+• Legal professional privilege: Prevents you from disclosing confidential information made to provide/obtaining legal advice where there is a real prospect of litigation.
+It also prevents confidential communications between a client and their lawyer to give legal advice.

-· Confidential references: Prevents an employer from disclosing references about the individual for the purpose of the education, training or employment and applies regardless of whether you have given or received the reference.
+• Confidential references: Prevents an employer from disclosing references about the individual for the education, training, or employment and applies regardless of whether you have given or received the reference.

 Where possible you should consider whether it is possible to comply with the request without disclosing information that identifies another individual.
-If it is not, the ICO recommends you consider seeking permission of the third party, failing which you should consider whether it is reasonable to disclose in any event.
+If it is not, the ICO recommends you consider seeking permission from a third party, failing which you should consider whether it is reasonable to disclose in any event.

 With all the exemptions, it is a requirement that you apply the public interest test.
 This is a delicate balancing act and our expert lawyers can assist.